iaquobe/timah/README.md

 # Timah
-Timah tracks the time you spend on different activities.
+Timah lets you create timers for different activities and track the time you spend on them.
-You can create timers with different names and simply press pause and play to record the time.

-Say for instance you want to monitor how much you work, and how much time you spend on your classes at university.
-Then you can create a timer for each of those activities you want to monitor
+It saves the timestamps in `~/.cache/timah/` in an editable format.

 ![demo](./demo/timah.gif)